 Above: L-R: Conor Wylie, Lisa Baran, Anais West, Sophia Wolfe, a rehearsal shot of SLIME, by Bryony Lavery, produced by The Only Animal.
 Photo by Lisa Goebel.

 The Only Animal’s Kendra Fanconi said, “I first met SLIME at the Playwright’s Lab in Banff as they were short an actor and I stepped in.
-At that point SLIME was only half-done, but I fell in love and every few months would write to Bryony and Ruth and ask if I could program it, when the Canadian rights ever became available.
-Bryony’s work premieres at British Theatre institutions like the National in London, and I knew it could be some time.
+At that point SLIME was only half-done, but I fell in love and every few months would write to Bryony and Ruth and ask if I could program if the Canadian rights became available.
+As Bryony’s work premieres at British Theatre institutions like the National in London, I knew was just a matter of time.
 Eventually, a need came up to bring designers in to experiment and the process of design-based dramaturgy is second-nature to The Only Animal.
 We became development partners, and with ongoing support through 5 years with the Banff Centre, a play was born.
 When they offered us the World Premiere of SLIME, we were, as the Brits say, chuffed.”

 Slime Creative Team:

 Directed by Kendra Fanconi (Canadian Water Summit’s Artist-In-Residence)